rodhervan/SkyImFeatures/README.md

 ### Jupyter notebook

-The [Final_document.ipynb](https://github.com/rodhervan/SkyImFeatures/blob/main/Final_document.ipynb) file contains an detailed explanation on how the functions work.
+The [Final_document.ipynb](https://github.com/rodhervan/SkyImFeatures/blob/main/Final_document.ipynb) file contains a detailed explanation on how the functions work.
 To run it the example files mentioned need to be downloaded.

 ### Code usage